Having discussed pin trading, awarded medals, participation medals, and torches, what’s next for Jim Greensfelder’s Olympic collection?

 My final questions to Jim were about the games themselves.
 I was honestly curious, having been to as many games as he has, which does he prefer, summer or winter?
 His answer was short and quick; winter.

 He explained that if you ever get the opportunity, you should really go to a winter games.
 Jim has made a lot of Scandinavian friends over the years and shared that they are just wonderful to be around.
 They’re all pretty avid skiing or snow people and no matter the sport.
 If they are interested in it, it isn’t just a passing thing but rather a way of life and they are really into it.
-At a summer games, the nights are filled with activity but during a winter games the nights are cold and everyone heads for a warm place to gather.
+At summer games, the nights are filled with activity but during winter games the nights are cold and everyone heads for a warm place to gather.
 He summed it up well explaining, “In the Winter they all like to drink and they drink, sing and it’s just fantastic.”

 My final question went back to something Jim said near the very start of our conversation.
 When describing the first Olympic games he ever attended, he mentioned that it was “etched on his mind”.
 I wanted to know, what made it such a permanent memory?
 Was it the parade, the atmosphere, the athletes or just the overall pageantry.
 Without hesitation, he answered “pageantry”.